cheryllium/send/README.md

 ## Development - Docker

 Build the NodeJS docker image.
 You only need to run this once.
-You will need to rebuild this only if the Dockerfile changes.
+You will need to rebuild this only if `Dockerfile.dev` changes.

 ```
-docker build -t firefox-send .
+docker build -f Dockerfile.dev -t firefox-send .
 ```

 Run the server: